-Time series data of in situ measured conductivity and temperature, and derived salinity, for the FL field test were plotted against corresponding results from the laboratory analyzed reference samples (Fig. 7).
-The relative accuracy of the instrument measurements were depicted as numerical differences from the reference values and plotted over time (Fig. 8).
-Instrument measurements appeared to be impacted by fouling after approximately 10 days when a noticeable decrease in accuracy was observed but then offset then remained fairly constant over the last 20 days of the deployment test.
-The amount of offset in the salinity measurements was clearly related to performance of the conductivity cell, and the temperature sensor response was quite consistent throughout the deployment despite the presence of heavy biofouling.
-The mean offset in the salinity measurements over the entire deployment was -0.1116 ± 0.0930 psu.
-To distinguish between biofouling impacts and potential instrument drift we compared measurement accuracy in pre- and post-exposure tests after the instrument was cleaned to remove any effects of biofouling using well mixed, reference sampled tanks (Fig 9).
-The agreement between instrument and reference sample values was actually slightly better in the post-deployment exposure, perhaps due a lower salinity of the test solution which better matched the current calibration settings.
+Time series data of in situ measured conductivity and temperature, and derived salinity, for the FL field test were plotted against corresponding results from the laboratory analyzed reference samples and reference temperature logger (Fig. 7).
+The relative accuracy of the in situ measurements were depicted as numerical differences from the reference values and plotted over time (Fig. 8).
+The offset of instrument measured salinity for the first few days averaged 0.0048 psu above reference salinity, but then accuracy rapidly declined as biofouling became extensive.
+The data plotted were truncated as comparisons became meaningless.
+Despite heavy fouling the temperature sensor response was fairly stable and the average offset over the entire deployment was -0.0098 ± 0.0199 °C. To distinguish between biofouling impacts and potential instrument drift we compared measurement accuracy in pre- and post-exposure tests after the instrument was cleaned to remove any effects of biofouling using well mixed, reference sampled tanks (Fig. 9).
+A slight decrease in accuracy was noted (about -0.1 psu) at the post-deployment test, however, we can not distinguish between potential calibration drift and remaining fouling impacts.
+In general, the comparison confirms that instrument performance during the field test was significantly impacted by biofouling.
 The amount of fouling that development on the instrument is shown in figure 10 and the rate of fouling was documented with a time-series of photographs showing the accumulation on PVC tiles (Fig. 11).